pollen-robotics/reachy-2021-docs/content/docs/teleoperation/teleoperate.md

 Make sure all services are running on your robot before launching the VR teleoperation application.

+The teleoperation application is only compatible with **Reachy 2021**.
 If you purchased the **VR teleoperation application**, please refer to the corresponding user manual for more information.